William S. Key: World War II

 Due to worsening situation in Europe, Key was called up into active service in September 1940 and led his command during the Louisiana Maneuvers in the fall of the year.
 He then received additional duty as commanding general, Fort Sill, Oklahoma and was responsible for the training and preparation of 45th Infantry Division for service overseas.

 Key held another additional duty as acting commanding general, V Corps from January 1942 to May 1942 and embarked for Europe for duty as provost marshal general of the European Theater of Operations with headquarters in London, England.
 The Provost Marshall function in the ETO was one of 18 Special Staff Sections of Communications Zone, ETO under Lt.
 Gen. John C. H. Lee.
 While in this capacity, he established the school for Military Police and during a thirty-day course, students were trained mostly in the map reading; methods of patrolling towns liberated from Germany; guarding of the prisoners of war and other.

 He served in this capacity under a succession of Theater Commanders, including Dwight D. Eisenhower, and then Lieutenant General Frank M. Andrews until the beginning of May 1943, when the plane carrying Andrews crashed on Iceland.
 Key then served as acting Commanding General, United States Army Europe for five days, before Lieutenant General Jacob L. Devers arrived from the States and relieved him.
 Key then resumed his duties as provost marshal and was succeeded by Major General Milton Reckord in June that year.

 Key then assumed duty as commanding general, Iceland Base Command and was responsible for the defense of the island and administration of garrison of 40,000 soldiers.
 He remained in that assignment until December 1944 and received numerous decorations including Army Distinguished Service Medal, Legion of Merit, Bronze Star Medal and Army Commendation Medal.
+The citation for his Army DSM reads:

 Key was also appointed Knight of the Order of the Bath by the United Kingdom and Knight Commander of the Order of the Falcon by the Government of Iceland.

 In January 1945, Key was ordered to Hungary and appointed chief of the Military Control Commission.
 While in this capacity, he was responsible for the directing of the repatriation of displaced persons; supervision of the demobilization of Hungarian armed forces; return of property taken by Germany and regulation and supervision of the execution of the armistice terms.
 Key was succeeded by Brigadier General George H. Weems in August 1946 and received his second Army Distinguished Service Medal for his service.